ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_5.rst

 ~~~~~~~~~~

 - ec2 - the boto based ``ec2`` module has been deprecated in favour of the boto3 based ``ec2_instance`` module.
 The ``ec2`` module will be removed in release 4.0.0 (https://github.com/ansible-collections/amazon.aws/pull/424).
+- ec2_classic_lb - setting of the ``ec2_elb`` fact has been deprecated and will be removed in release 4.0.0 of the collection.
+The module now returns ``elb`` which can be accessed using the register keyword (https://github.com/ansible-collections/amazon.aws/pull/552).
 - ec2_vpc_dhcp_option - The ``new_config`` return key has been deprecated and will be removed in a future release.
 It will be replaced by ``dhcp_config``.
 Both values are returned in the interim. (https://github.com/ansible-collections/amazon.aws/pull/252)

 ansible.netcommon